-- (a) Figure 11 illustrates the normal processing scenario of the Webservices Protocol as implemented by the SMP Hub. - (b) The diagram in this section illustrates the default behaviour of Participant Gateways and the SMP Hub. - (c) Step 1: The Initiator must use reasonable endeavours to first check that the Recipient Participant is not Stopped.
+- (b) The diagram in this section illustrates the default behaviour of Participant Gateways and the SMP - (c) Step 1: The Initiator must use reasonable endeavours to first check that the Recipient Participant is not Stopped.
 If the Recipient is not Stopped the Initiator will invoke the webservice using the URL of the e-Hub. - (d) Step 1a: The SMP Hub will validate the incoming message (see section 5.5.8).
-Note: the SMP validation will occur each time a message is received by the SMP Hub, but is only depicted once in the diagram for simplicity and readability. - (e) Step 2: Upon successfully passing validation the SMP Hub will provide a positive Hub Acknowledgement back to the initiator as an ase:MessageAcknowledgement from the SMP Hub.
+Note: the SMP validation will occur each time a message is received by the SMP Hub but is only depicted once in the diagram for simplicity and readability. - Step 2: Upon successfully passing validation the SMP Hub will provide a positive Hub (e) Acknowledgement back to the initiator as an ase:MessageAcknowledgement from the SMP Hub.
 Participants are under no obligation to process this file. - (f) Step 3: Upon successfully passing validation the SMP Hub will invoke a webservices call to the recipient using their specific URL and deliver the message.